26. November 2021

 - Respect for User Privacy – Keep it User-Centric: User requirements should be the priority when designing privacy measures.
 Therefore, it should have “strong privacy defaults, appropriate notice, and empowering user-friendly options”.

-PET stands for Privacy Enhancing Technologies, as a component of PbD.
+Privacy Enhancing Technologies (PET) is a component of Privacy by Design.
 PET is defined as “coherent systems of information and communication technologies that strengthen the protection of an individual’s private life in an information system by preventing unnecessary or unlawful processing of personal data, or by offering tools and controls to enhance the individual’s control over his/her data.”

 Anonymization based on generative AI is an effective PET.
 Computer programs create synthetic data that replaces original biometric data, so the data subject is not recognizable during data processing.
 The idea and application of anonymization are based on data protection.
 It does not result in loss of efficiency or functionality in the data processing.
 Synthetic data can be generated simultaneously as the processing goes, so the company/organization usually does not have the opportunity to store the original data, which minimizes the opportunity of a data breach.